-- Have a thyroid exam every 3 years if you are aged 20-39 years.
+- Thyroid exam every 3 years if you are aged 20 to 39 years.

-- Have a thyroid exam every year if you are aged 40 years or older.
+- Thyroid exam every year if you are aged 40 years or older.

 The goal of treatment is to remove as much of the cancer as possible.
 Most thyroid cancers can be cured.
 Those that can't be cured may need to be managed to delay or prevent the spread of cancer.
 Specific treatment step depend on the stage and type of cancer.
 Options may include:

 - Thyroidectomy—Removal of all or part of the thyroid gland.
 Cancer can spread to lymph nodes on the neck.
 Nearby nodes may be removed.

 - Radioactive iodine therapy—shrinks and destroys cancer and thyroid tissue.
 This helps to focus the treatment to the thyroid without affecting the rest of the body.

 - External radiation therapy—A radiation beam is directed at the tumor from outside the body.
 It will kill cancer cells and shrink tumors.
 May only be helpful in certain types of thyroid cancer.